- Model Standards of Practice

-A patient record is the complete account of a patient’s care, including: the patient profile; patient and provider identifying information; data collected; assessment; notes documenting critical thinking and judgment, recommendations, interventions and discussions between members, other health care providers and patients; and prescriptions, records and reports that pertain to the patient’s care.
+A patient record is the complete account of a patient’s care, including: the patient profile; patient and provider identifying information; data collected; assessment; notes documenting critical thinking and judgment, recommendations, interventions and discussions between registrants, other health care providers and patients; and prescriptions, records and reports that pertain to the patient’s care.

 The collection, use, disclosure, retention, and disposal of personal health information is governed by the Personal Health Information Protection Act, 2004.
-As the legislation regarding the collection and use of personal health information is complex, it is recommended that members review the Guide to the Personal Health Information Protection Act published by the Information and Privacy Commissioner.
+As the legislation regarding the collection and use of personal health information is complex, it is recommended that registrants review the Guide to the Personal Health Information Protection Act published by the Information and Privacy Commissioner.
 4

 The owner of the pharmacy is ultimately accountable for the personal health information collected and retained within the pharmacy, including with respect to a remote dispensing location, if any.
 The Drug and Pharmacies Regulation Act, 1990 establishes specific responsibilities for the Designated Manager of the pharmacy to ensure it meets the requirements established through legislation and regulation and that patient health information is collected and stored appropriately.
-The College has created a Record Retention, Disclosure and Disposal Guideline to assist members in this area.
+The College has created a Record Retention, Disclosure and Disposal Guideline to assist registrants in this area.

 The patient record contains all the information required to effectively manage a patient’s drug therapy.
 Documentation in the record includes any written or electronically generated information about a patient that describes the care or services provided.
 Supporting data and evidence for clinical decision-making, such as laboratory results, are referenced and, where appropriate, the scanned copies of test results are included.